webrtc-uwp/webrtc-scripts/README.md

     By creating templates for the most common actions you can simplify running scripts.

+## Building projects

+Beside opening WebRtc.Universal.sln and building WebRTC native libs as well as wrapper libs, from VS, these libs can be built from command line too.
+Using command line gives you more control over build process.

+Syntax for selecting build options is the same as for prepare action.

+## Examples for building WebRTC native and wrapper libs

+1. Open `webrtc-uwp-sdk\webrtc\windows\solutions\WebRtc.Universal.sln` and build Org.WebRtc project.
+This will build WebRTC native and wrapper libs.

+2. If you want to prepare the environment and build native and wrapper libs for all platforms and CPUs and configurations that are supported, you can run following command:
+    >`python run.py -a prepare build`

+    If you already have prepared developer environment and you don't want to build wrapper libs, you can run scripts without prepare action:
+    >`python run.py -a build --noWrapper`

+    In case you want to build antive and wrapper libs for specific CPUs and configuration the next command will do the job:
+    >`python run.py -a build --cpus x64 arm -c debug`

+    For preparing and building WebRTC native libs for WinUWP platform, all CPUs and configurations, using clang-cl.exe compiler and skipping building wrapper libs try this:
+    >`python run.py -a prepare build -p winuwp --clang --noWrapper`

+3. If you want to control scripts execution by modifying userdef.py file, you have to add build action in actions list:
+   **Configuration Example:** Build WebRTC native and wrapper libs with Microsoft's cl.exe:
+    ```
+    actions = [ 'build' ]
+    #To build with clang-cl set this variable to True and run prepare action again
+    buildWithClang = False
+    #To skip building wrapper libs set this variable to False
+    buildWrapper = True
+    ```

+## Build cleanup

+  Scripts are giving an option to perform build and environment cleanup.
+Syntax is the same as for build and prepare actions.
+It is possible to pass input using userdef.py file or through command line.
+Depends of settings it can perform build cleanup for specified platforms, CPUs and configurations.

+## Cleanup examples

+  1. If you were using `webrtc-uwp-sdk\webrtc\windows\solutions\WebRtc.Universal.sln` to build Org.WebRtc project, you can run just clean on that project and WebRTC native libs as well as generated ninja files and wrapper projects will be cleaned.

+  2. If you want to clean WebRTC native and wrapper libs and ninja files for all platforms, CPUs and configurations, that can be achieved with this command:
+      >`python run.py -a clean --cleanOptions cleanoutput`

+      To perform the same cleanup, but just for winuwp platform, x64 CPU and debug configuration, it will look like this:
+      >`python run.py -a clean --cpus x64 -c debug -p winuwp --cleanOptions cleanoutput`

+      To delete results of idl and evenet compiler, command is this:
+      >`python run.py -a clean --cleanOptions cleanidls`

+      To reset userdef to default settings:
+      >`python run.py -a clean --cleanOptions cleanuserdef`

+      To revert to state before preparation process use following command:
+      >`python run.py -a clean --cleanOptions cleanoutput cleanidls cleanuserdef cleanprepare`

+  3. All of this can be achieved using userdef.py.
+      **Configuration Example:** To clean output for all cpus and win platform (in this example targets and configurations are read from targets and configuration variable in userdef.py):
+      ```
+      actions = [ 'clean' ]
+      cleanupOptions = {
+                'actions' : ['cleanOutput'],
+                'targets' : [],
+                'cpus' : ['*'],
+                'platforms' : ['win'],
+                'configurations' : []
+              }
+      ```

 ## Release Notes

 Creating release notes process can be done by running releasenotes action, which can be run in two ways:
 1. By running the following command:
 >```python run.py -a releasenotes```